CHOIR: A Chatbot-mediated Organizational Memory Leveraging Communication in University Research Labs: Results

 \subsubsection{Perceived Value of Document Update via \sys{}}

 Participants recognized significant value in collaborative documentation, particularly appreciating the potential for preserving and sharing knowledge within research labs.
 The organizational value of maintaining documentation was widely acknowledged, with D1, who did not have any organizational memory beforehand, expressing satisfaction: ``\textit{the documents.
 I'm very satisfied [...]
-I think it'll continue to live on and continue to be updated even after the study.}'' D2 emphasized the importance of capturing firsthand student experiences: ``\textit{because they have firsthand information [...] if they don't document this, then the next person would have to figure it out by themselves again.}'' Students also appreciated the value of documentation, with S4-1 noting that ``\textit{documentation is good.
-And another kind of documentation is all of our Slack messages.
-And it really sucks that those go away after three months or whatever.
-Because I feel like there's actually a lot of organizational knowledge that is embedded within.}''
+I think it'll continue to live on and continue to be updated even after the study.}'' D2 emphasized the importance of capturing firsthand student experiences: ``\textit{because they have firsthand information [...] if they don't document this, then the next person would have to figure it out by themselves again.}'' S1-1 highlighted the cumulative value for future members: ``\textit{the more questions asked and updated, the more useful it becomes for future students.}''

 Directors particularly valued the AI-assisted update workflow, which reduced the effort required for documentation maintenance.
 D3 appreciated \sys{}'s editing suggestions: ``\textit{\sys{} suggested me a sort of edit, which I liked [...]
-I don't have to spend a lot of time crafting.}'' D2 found the process straightforward, noting, ``\textit{I just click add and I think it asks me to select a document.}'' All directors who either received update requests from students or initiated updates themselves successfully incorporated them into the lab documentation, demonstrating the effectiveness of the workflow when participants chose to engage.
+I don't have to spend a lot of time crafting.}'' D2 found the process straightforward, noting, ``\textit{I just click add and I think it asks me to select a document.}'' Directors who either received update requests from students or initiated updates themselves incorporated them into the lab documentation, suggesting the effectiveness of the workflow when participants chose to engage.